frankieroberto/nhsnotes/app/posts/week-59-mobilisation.md

   opengraphImage: true
 ---

-The highlight of this week was a visit to Leicester to visit some of the [East Midlands pharmacies now offering the RSV vaccination](https://www.england.nhs.uk/midlands/2025/07/08/east-midlands-pharmacies-begin-roll-out-of-free-rsv-vaccine/).
-We did over 20,000 steps, spoke to 6 pharmacies, and had one very cheap lunch in a delightful cafe.
+The highlight of this week was a trip to Leicester to visit some of the [East Midlands pharmacies now offering the RSV vaccination](https://www.england.nhs.uk/midlands/2025/07/08/east-midlands-pharmacies-begin-roll-out-of-free-rsv-vaccine/).
+We did over 20,000 steps, spoke to six pharmacies, and had one very cheap lunch in a delightful cafe.

 The purpose of our visits was to learn from the pharmacists how the process of getting set up for this new vaccination programme has been, whilst it was still fresh in their memories.